eilifso/sumstud-2022/docs/rj4d.md

 Using the **stagger2/bifrost** solver, with a end time of **t=0.2** and timestep of **0.01** produces the following plots

+### Intial conditions
+Intitial conditions are the same as stated from the before.
+But now using **ramses** solver instead

 ![v](images/rj4d/ic/rj4d_v.png)
 ![p](images/rj4d/ic/rj4d_p.png)
 ![rho](images/rj4d/ic/rj4d_rho.png)